-Deborah Barnes, PhD, is an Associate Professor at UCSF in the Department of Psychiatry and a Mental Health Research Investigator at the San Francisco Veterans Affairs Medical Center.
+Deborah Barnes, PhD, is a Professor at UCSF in the Department of Psychiatry and a Mental Health Research Investigator at the San Francisco Veterans Affairs Medical Center.
 Her research focuses on developing and evaluating strategies to maintain cognitive function and prevent or delay dementia onset in late life.

 Amy Byers, PhD, is an Associate Professor at UCSF in the Department of Psychiatry and a Mental Health Research Investigator at the San Francisco Veterans Affairs Medical Center.
-Her research focuses on cognitive and health outcomes associated with psychological disorders among older adults, including late-life depression among older adults and the effects of late-life PTSD among U.S. veterans.
+Her research focuses on cognitive and health outcomes associated with psychological disorders, including late-life depression and the effects of late-life PTSD among older adults and U.S. veterans.

-Alison Huang, MD, is an Assistant Professor at the UCSF School of Medicine.
+Alison Huang, MD, is an Associate Professor at the UCSF School of Medicine.
 Dr. Huang’s research focuses on advancing scientific understanding and improving clinical management of menopause- and aging-related health conditions in women.

-Kala Mehta, PhD, is a research consultant at the Stanford Geriatric Education Center at the Stanford University School of Medicine.
-Dr. Mehta’s research focuses on identifying risk factors for cognitive decline in older adults, with a particular focus on demographic characteristicsassociated with cognitive outcomes among older adults.
+Kala Mehta, DSc, MPH: is an Associate Professor of Epidemiology & Biostatistics at UCSF.
+Dr. Mehta’s research focuses on identifying risk factors for cognitive decline in older adults, with a particular focus on demographic characteristics associated with cognitive outcomes among older adults.

 Andrea Metti, PhD, is President and Founder of Metti Consulting Company an epidemiology consulting company specializing in scientific preparation and editing of grants, manuscripts and other scientific documents, statistical analyses, and interpretation of results.
 Dr. Metti specializes in the epidemiology of aging, dementia, mild cognitive impairment, and biological markers.

-Adam Spira, PhD, is an Assistant Professor in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
+Adam Spira, PhD, is a Professor and Vice Chair for Research in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Spira’s research focuses on understanding associations between late-life sleep disturbances and psychopathology and cognitive function among older adults.

 Sophia Wang, MD, is an Assistant Professor of Psychiatry and Behavioral Sciences at the Duke University School of Medicine.
 Dr. Wang focuses on evaluating predictors of cognitive aging, with a particular focus on lifestyle factors.

-Adina Zeki Al Hazzouri, PhD is an Assistant Professor of Epidemiology in the Department of Public Health Sciences at the University of Miami.
+Adina Zeki Al Hazzouri, PhD, is an Assistant Professor in the Department of Epidemiology at Columbia University.
 Dr. Zeki Al Hazzouri's research focuses on understanding the effects of cardiovascular health and related disorders on cognitive aging and impairment.